Paradise, Kentucky

-Paradise was a small town in Muhlenberg County, Kentucky, United States.
-The town was located 10.5 mi east-north-east of Greenville and was formerly called Stom's Landing (sometimes incorrectly spelled Stum).
-It was once a trading post along the Green River.
-The area was strip mined in the 20th century, and what was left of the town was bought-up and torn down in 1967 by the Tennessee Valley Authority due to health concerns related to its proximity to a nearby coal-burning electric plant, Paradise Fossil Plant.
+Paradise was a ghost town in Muhlenberg County, Kentucky, United States.
+It was located 10.5 mi east-northeast of Greenville.
+Paradise was originally founded as Stom's Landing (sometimes incorrectly spelled Stum), in reference to its then-status as a trading post along the Green River, a tributary of the Ohio River.

+The town and its surrounding area were subject to heavy strip mining throughout the twentieth century and it later became the site of the Paradise Fossil Plant.
+Local residents were bought out in 1967 by the plant's operator, the Tennessee Valley Authority, and the town subsequently demolished, citing health concerns and plans for expansion.

 History

-Paradise was settled in the early nineteenth century when it was known as Stom's Landing, for Leonard Stom who founded the ferry there.
+Paradise was settled in the early nineteenth century, known originally as Stom's Landing, for Leonard Stom who founded the ferry there.
 It may have once been named Monterey.
-The origin of its final name of Paradise is not known.
-It is postulated the name was descriptive, for settlers who considered the setting to be paradise.
-A post office was established at Paradise on March 1, 1852; it closed in March 1967.
-Though the town did endure numerous floods of the Green River during its lifespan, it survived.
+The origin of its final name of Paradise, however, is unknown.
+It is postulated the name was descriptive, for settlers who considered the setting to be paradise when they arrived around 1797.
+A post office was established on March 1, 1852, and it remained open until March 1967.

+Paradise was a coal mining town.
+Production of coal in the area dates back to the 1820s.

+TVA coal-fired power plant

-In 1959, the TVA built a coal plant at the former site of Paradise.
-The coal-fired plants remain controversial and the Paradise permits in particular, have been criticized by environmentalists for non-compliance with the Clean Air Act.
+In 1959, the Tennessee Valley Authority (TVA) began construction of a coal plant on the original site of the town of Paradise, with the first unit of that plant being activated in May 1963.
+The coal-fired plants were controversial and were criticized by environmentalists for non-compliance with the Clean Air Act.
 Since construction of new scrubbers on Unit 3 at Paradise, the plant's emissions from the massive unit have dropped dramatically in recent years; this in turn has led to a dramatic drop in toxic emissions from the plant overall.
+From 2017 through 2022, the plant was converted into a combined cycle plant that generates electrical power from natural gas; the conversion was completed with the retiring of coal-fired Unit 3 in 2020.